 thanos store \ --data-dir /var/thanos/store \ # Disk space for local caches --objstore.config-file bucket_config.yaml \ # Bucket to fetch data from --http-address 0.0.0.0:19191 \ # HTTP endpoint for collecting metrics on the Store Gateway --grpc-address 0.0.0.0:19090 # GRPC endpoint for StoreAPI

-The store gateway occupies small amounts of disk space for caching basic information about data in the object storage.
+Store Gateway uses a small amount of disk space for caching basic information about data in the object storage bucket.
 This will rarely exceed more than a few gigabytes and is used to improve restart times.
 It is useful but not required to preserve it across restarts.

 A local Prometheus installation periodically compacts older data to improve query efficiency.
-Since the sidecar backs up data as soon as possible, we need a way to apply the same process to data in the object storage.
+Since Sidecar backs up data into an object storage bucket as soon as possible, we need a way to apply the same process to data in the bucket.

-The compactor component simply scans the object storage and processes compaction where required.
-At the same time it is responsible for creating downsampled copies of data to speed up queries.
+Thanos Compactor simply scans the object storage bucket and performs compaction where required.
+At the same time, it is responsible for creating downsampled copies of data in order to speed up queries.

-thanos compact \ --data-dir /var/thanos/compact \ # Temporary workspace for data processing --objstore.config-file bucket_config.yaml \ # Bucket where to apply the compacting --http-address 0.0.0.0:19191 # HTTP endpoint for collecting metrics on the Compactor
+thanos compact \ --data-dir /var/thanos/compact \ # Temporary workspace for data processing --objstore.config-file bucket_config.yaml \ # Bucket where compacting will be performed --http-address 0.0.0.0:19191 # HTTP endpoint for collecting metrics on the compactor

-NOTE: The compactor must be run as a singleton and must not run when manually modifying data in the bucket.
+NOTE: Compactor must be run as a singleton and must not run when manually modifying data in the bucket.

-In case of Prometheus with Thanos sidecar does not have enough retention, or if you want to have alerts or recording rules that requires global view, Thanos has just the component for that: the Ruler, which does rule and alert evaluation on top of a given Thanos Querier.
+In case Prometheus running with Thanos Sidecar does not have enough retention, or if you want to have alerts or recording rules that require a global view, Thanos has just the component for that: the Ruler, which does rule and alert evaluation on top of a given Thanos Querier.